sig-0/pandoras-box/README.md

 The `ERC721` mode deploys an ERC721 NFT contract to the blockchain network being tested before starting the cycle run.
 When the cycle run begins, the transactions that are sent out are ERC721 NFT mints.

-## GREETER ⚠️WIP

-The `GREETER` mode is rather simple - it consists of deploying a standard `Greeter.sol` Smart Contract to the blockchain network.
-The transactions being sent out are Smart Contract calls, namely calls to the `greet()` method.

 # License